Hemanta (film)

-Hemanta is a 2016 Bengali language drama thriller film directed by Anjan Dutt.
+Hemanta is a 2016 Indian Bengali-language drama thriller film directed by Anjan Dutt.
 It stars Parambrata Chatterjee in the role of the titular protagonist, with Jisshu Sengupta, Payel Sarkar, Gargi Roychowdhury, Saswata Chatterjee and Shantilal Mukherjee in other pivotal roles.
-The film is a modern-day adaptation of William Shakespeare's tragedy Hamlet, amidst a massive Bengal production house.
+The film is a modern-day adaptation of William Shakespeare's tragedy Hamlet, from a West Bengal production house.

 Plot synopsis

 Set amidst the backdrop of the entertainment world of Bengali cinema production, the film is about Hemanta Sen who goes off to the United States at a young age to study film.
-Trained as a filmmaker, he comes back to learn that his father has died three years ago and also about his mother's relationship with his uncle.
+Trained as a filmmaker, he comes back to learn that his father had died three years ago and also about his mother's relationship with his uncle.

 Cast

 Critical reception

 Shamayita Chakraborty of The Times of India gave 3 stars and praised the performances of Parambrata Chatterjee, Jisshu Sengupta, Saswata Chatterjee and Sagnik Chatterjee while criticized the absence of the Ghost (Hamlet) in the story.